tiendnuit/StarWars_MVVM/README.md

         XCTAssert(filmResponse != nil)
         XCTAssert(filmResponse?.title == "A New Hope")
     }

+## Next Features
+- Implement Paging on HomePage
+- Apply Coordinator pattern
+- Using Combine in Network layer
+- Replace UIKit by SwiftUI

 ## Usage
 To run the project, clone the repo, and run `pod install` from the project directory first.